 Living in New York City offers a vast array of opportunities for many; unfortunately, some living spaces feel anything but vast.
-In the City, the square footage comes at a hefty cost, so for a small (or micro-mini) apartment, creating clever design illusions proves essential in conquering that confined feeling.
+The square footage comes at a hefty cost in the City, so for a small (or micro-mini) apartment, creating clever design illusions proves essential in conquering that confined feeling.
 Check out these five tips to make your New York apartment a small package with a big personality.

 Sometimes drawing up a floor plan of your apartment helps put things into perspective.
 Even without the sketch, it’s likely you’ll notice your bed takes up far too much space in your new room.
-When it comes to purchasing furniture for a City apartment, it’s important to find pieces that function to dual purpose.
+When purchasing furniture for a City apartment, it’s important to find pieces that function to a dual purpose.
 Go for a futon or daybed to save floor space or make a single-room apartment visitor-friendly.
-Look for fold-away furniture to accommodate an extra tight space, like table-desks and expandable seating.
+Look for fold-away furniture to accommodate an extra-tight space, like table desks and expandable seating.

 Too many wall decorations distract from the work of your slimming walls.
 Day or night, NYC satisfies as an iconic backdrop wherever you stay.
 Privileged with a view, opt for translucent, monochromatic window treatments that won’t suppress sunlight but offer enough privacy when desired.

 Clutter translates to chaos and confinement.
 That giant collection of DVDs, CDs, and books won’t help a small apartment if they pile up across your floor and scatter across all your surfaces.
 There’s a reason the coffee table book market exists.
 It’s better to sell your large collection for extra rent money.
-If you’re an avid reader, invest in a library card; for the movie lover, Redbox and Netflix will do the trick.
+If you’re an avid reader, invest in a library card; Redbox and Netflix will do the trick for the movie lover.
 Don’t let four walls box in your creativity.
 Improve your smaller space with these few interior design tips, and you’ll feel like you’ve upgraded to high-priced New York square footage.